passageidentity/example-api-gateways/1-GCP-API-Gateway/README.md

 };
 ```

-Next, we need to make sure that the Passage Node SDK is accessible from within the Cloud Function:
+Next, we need to make sure that the Passage Node SDK is accessible from within the Cloud Function ([click here to view example file](./supporting/cloud-function/package.json)):
 ```json
 {
   "name": "user",